-Growing lentil sprouts is a great way to increase the nutritional benefits and digestibility of this healthy legume.
+Sprouting lentils is a great way to increase this healthy legume’s nutritional benefits and digestibility.
 Learn how to sprout lentils at home easily and affordably.

-Regular non-sprouted lentils cannot be eaten raw and need to be cooked longer in order to be edible.
+Regular, non-sprouted lentils cannot be eaten raw and must be cooked longer to be edible.
 Depending on the type of lentil you’re cooking, it can take anywhere from 15-30 minutes.
-Regular lentils have a hearty thick bean-like texture and a rich flavor.
+Regular lentils have a hearty, thick, bean-like texture and a rich flavor.

-Sprouted lentils have gone through a process of germination where each lentil pod has grown a small thread-like sprout as a result of a humid environment.
+Lentil sprouts have gone through a process of germination where each lentil pod has grown a small thread-like sprout due to a humid environment.
 Going through this process breaks down certain compounds in the lentil and makes it easier to digest, thereby making it appropriate to eat raw.
 Sprouting lentils also changes the texture and flavor of the legume.
-It becomes more crunchy, lighter and earthier.
+It becomes crunchy, lighter, and earthier.

 Are lentil sprouts good for you?
 The short answer is yes!

 - Sprouting lentils increases the nutrient content.
-One recent study found that sprouted lentils had significantly higher protein, calcium and potassium content.
+One recent study found that the nutrition facts for sprouted lentils had significantly higher protein content and levels of calcium, magnesium, and potassium than their non-sprouted counterparts.

 - Sprouted lentils are high in antioxidants called phenolic compounds that support health.